bndr/q2a-caching/README.md

 2. When requests is 404 (Page not found), it is not cached.
 3. When cache file is empty, cache is not created.
 4. Change compression logic (=> only tab and comment)
-5. Change logic for CSRF protector
+5. Change logic of CSRF protector

 V0.2 [2016/07/17] sama55